imjuangarcia/website/src/posts/fancy-numbering-with-css-counters.md

   (<a href='https://codepen.io/imjuangarcia'>@imjuangarcia</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 But possibilities are endless!
-Feel free to play around with the styles for it, or even check <a href="https://css-tricks.com/custom-list-number-styling/" target="_blank" rel="noopener noreferrer">these cool examples</a> that build on top of the same principles.
+Feel free to play around with the styles for it, or even check [these cool examples](https://css-tricks.com/custom-list-number-styling/) that build on top of the same principles.

 <h3 id="browser-support">
   Browser Support